hapax/hapax.github.io/assets/teaching.md

 colours, than to chart a new course into the mathematical world.
 That would take a lot of time and a lot of money, so I can see why they're reluctant.

-But as in the hiking analogy, good mathematical skills are hugely important to society as a whole.
+But as in the hiking analogy, good mathematical skills are important to society as a whole.
 I'm not talking about basic numeracy, like the ability to understand your tax returns or compute a tip.